Applied-Software-Engineering/worksheet-three/README.md

 learnyounode
 ```

-There are a number of exercises and you try to complete all of them.
+There are a number of exercises and you should attempt all of them.